 Residency and Fellowship Programs

-The College of Pharmacy, located on the comprehensive University of Oklahoma Health Sciences Center (OUHSC) campus in Oklahoma City, provides an environment of stimulating clinical training while forwarding our tradition of excellence.
+The University of Oklahoma Health Sciences Center (OUHSC) campus in Oklahoma City provides an environment of stimulating clinical training while forwarding our tradition of excellence.
 The College of Pharmacy and its affiliated institutions provide residency programs that meet the standards established by the American Society of Health-System Pharmacists (ASHP) Accreditation Services Division.
 The institutional oversight of residency programs and affairs at the OU College of Pharmacy is conducted through its Residency Review Committee (RRC).

 Resident Rounds is a weekly curriculum that addresses topics related to health systems management, research, teaching, poster presentations, interviewing, mentoring, and self-assessment, among others.
 In addition, residents gain experience in literature evaluation and clinical decision-making through presentations at journal clubs and of patient cases.